timothymin/timothymin.github.io/_posts/2025-06-01-zeroshotrlenablesafety.md

 ## FB representation

-For the training phase, we build on the FB framework.
+For the training phase, I build on the FB framework.
 The successor measure is defined as

 $$
 \begin{aligned}